Roberto Boninsegna: Club career

 After moving to Inter in 1969, he also won the 1970–71 Serie A title with the club, and reached the 1972 European Cup Final, only to be defeated by Ajax.
-He transferred to Juventus FC in 1976 in exchange for Pietro Anastasi, and he played three seasons for the club, winning two Serie A titles, a Coppa Italia, and an UEFA Cup.
+He transferred to Juventus in 1976 in exchange for Pietro Anastasi; he played three seasons for the club, winning two Serie A titles, a Coppa Italia and a UEFA Cup.
 After leaving Juventus in 1979, he finished his career with Verona, retiring from professional football at the end of the 1979–80 Serie B season.

 International career

 Boninsegna made his debut for Italy on 18 November 1967, in an away UEFA Euro 1968 qualifying match against Switzerland, which ended 2–2, although he was not called up for the final tournament, which Italy ended up winning on home soil under manager Ferruccio Valcareggi, with whom he would have several disagreements throughout his international career.
 With the national side, he took part in two World Cups, the first in 1970, and the second in 1974.
 In total, he managed 9 goals for Italy in 22 appearances.

 Boninsegna was a member of the Italian side that reached the final of the 1970 FIFA World Cup in Mexico, scoring two goals throughout the tournament.
 In the epic semi-final match against West-Germany, he scored a goal, and later set up Gianni Rivera's match-winning goal in extra time, which allowed Italy to advance to the final after a 4–3 victory.
 He scored Italy's only goal (though at the time it was an important equaliser) in the final against Brazil, which Italy ultimately lost 4–1; he came off for Rivera in the final minutes of the game.